AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 The large game arena calls for strategic thinking, including resource management, area denial and unavoidable temporary retreats to other levels.
-Thus, the crawl game mode is the most replayable one, but even the small scenarios can be refreshed by ramping up difficulty settings and striving to beat a high score.
+Thus, the crawl game mode is the most replayable one, but even the small scenarios can be refreshed by striving to beat a high score and then ramping up the difficulty settings.

 Exploring the world